LuisSilva7/parkTub-project/README.md

 - **Backend**:
   - **Microservices Architecture** - The backend is structured into independent services, promoting scalability and fault tolerance.
-  - **Docker**: A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments and simplifying the deployment process.
+  - **Docker**: A containerization platform used to package and deploy the application in lightweight, isolated environments, ensuring consistency across different environments.
   - **Java** - Programming language used for backend development.
   - **Spring Boot**: Framework for building the backend API and handling HTTP requests.
   - **Spring Data JPA**: Simplifies database interaction by providing an abstraction layer for managing data persistence.
-  - **Spring Validation**: Framework used for validating input data, ensuring correctness and adherence to defined rules.
+  - **Spring Validation**: A framework used for validating input data, ensuring that the data received by the application meets the defined rules.
-  - **Spring Cloud**: Provides tools for deploying and managing distributed systems.
+  - **Spring Cloud Discovery**: Provides tools for deploying and managing distributed systems.
-  - **Spring Config**: Centralized configuration management for microservices.
+  - **Spring Cloud Config**: Centralized configuration management for microservices.
   - **MySQL** - Relational database for storing parking, payment, and user data.
   - **Stripe** - Payment processing system for handling parking payments.
   - **Niop** - A low-code platform that simplifies the orchestration of intelligent systems, enabling easy programming of machines integrating AI, robotics, and automation.